cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 does describe limits on its inputs, but these are formulated as strict functional limits, such as the maximum length of inputs, which are determined by the properties of the underlying AEAD composition.
-Degradation of the security of the AEAD as a single key is used multiple times is not given a thorough treatment.
+Degradation of the security of the AEAD as a single key is used multiple times is not given the same thorough treatment.

-These limits might also be influenced by the number of "users" of a given key.
+Effective limits can be influenced by the number of "users" of a given key.
 In the traditional setting, there is one key shared between two parties.
 Any limits on the maximum length of inputs or encryption operations apply to that single key.
 The attacker's goal is to break security (confidentiality or integrity) of that specific key.
 However, in practice, there are often many users with independent keys.
-This multi-key security setting, often referred to as the multi-user setting in the academic literature, hence considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work to help break security.
+This multi-key security setting, often referred to as the multi-user setting in the academic literature, considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work to help break security.
 As a result, AEAD algorithm limits may depend on offline work and the number of keys.
 However, given that a multi-key attacker does not target any specific